thtop/tamas-oop-whit-js-notes/01-OOP-Principles/notes.md

 ### The Strict Model

-- Value of the object represented by the `this` keyword is undefined during the executin of the function.
+- Value of the object represented by the `this` keyword is undefined during the execution of the function.
 - Runtime error is generated while trying to access the property of an object that does not exist.
 - This approach is not sufficient when the constructor is defined inside a namespace.